breathwork journey

 5. Not Allowing Yourself to Fully Feel or Judging Your Feelings as ‘Good or Bad’

-In Connected Breathwork, we often affirm, ‘It is safe to breathe, it is safe to feel.’
+In Connected Breathwork journeys, we often affirm, ‘It is safe to breathe, it is safe to feel.’
 However, beyond safety, we actively encourage embracing and experiencing your feelings.
 Allowing yourself to fully feel every sensation and emotion, devoid of resistance, judgment, or the need to attach a narrative, and refraining from labeling them as good or bad, is a crucial aspect of the healing process with Breathwork.

 When you permit yourself to experience the entirety of your emotions and sensations, breathing into them without reservation (even those that may feel heavy or ‘dark’), you open the door to release them from your body.
-This process enables you to walk away from the Breathwork having shed something that may have unknowingly lingered in your body for years or decades.
+This process enables you to walk away from the Breathwork journey having shed something that may have unknowingly lingered in your body for years or decades.

 Recommendation: